France targets inflation with 2024 budget bill

 To that end, the 2024 budget bill will gradually reduce a tax break farmers and public works companies currently get on their vehicle fuel while an existing tax on the most carbon-emitting cars would be reinforced under an existing incentive/disincentive programme.

-The government will also hit toll road operators and airport operators with a new tax, raising an estimated 600 million euros annually.
+The government will also hit toll road operators such as Vinci SGEF.PA and Eiffage FOUG.PA as well as airport operators such as ADP ADP.PA with a new tax, raising an estimated 600 million euros annually.

 The budget did not include plans for a tax increase in airplane tickets that had been mooted over the summer.
-Nor did it include a tax increase on short-term rentals that would hit AirBnB, although a finance ministry source said it could be added by lawmakers in parliament.
+Nor did it include a tax increase on short-term rentals that would hit Airbnb ABNB.O, although a finance ministry source said it could be added by lawmakers in parliament.

 Meanwhile, the government plans to increase investments in environmentally friendly projects by 7 billion euros, bringing the total next year to 40 billion euros.